Khurul: Paying respect and performing Ergts

 After bowing before the khurul, the visitor proceeds to the statue of Tsagan Aav, if there is one, and bows before the statue to appease the lords of the locality and the lords of the place one lives at.
 Following tradition, it is then necessary to walk around the khurul clockwise before entering it.
 This practice is called ergts (эргц, эргех / эргэцэх, lit. to walk around smth. [clockwise as a sign of respect]).
 During the 'big' ergts (i.e., walk around the 'outer' circle), one stops at every statue that surrounds the khurul to bow before it and to then walk around it clockwise.
 This creates a karmic bond to the teachers who are represented by such statues.
-Prayer wheels (кюрдэ) along the walk are to be spinned clockwise, as well.
+Prayer wheels (кюрдэ) along the walk are to be spun clockwise, as well.
 Those wheels contain thousands of mantras and spinning them not only equals reading them all but also strengthens any prayer one does.
 To multiply the effect, one can repeat the ergts several times.
 Monks traditionally walk around the khurul three, seven, or twenty one times for this purpose.
 Once the 'big' ergts is completed, one proceeds with the 'small' ergts (i.e., walk around the 'inner' circle which is right around the khurul).
-Once again, the prayer wheels on this walk are spinned clockwise.
+Once again, the prayer wheels on this walk are spun clockwise.
 After finishing the ergts one can enter the khurul.
 Before entering, though, it is necessary to take of one's shoes and any headgear.

 Inside the main prayer hall, a prostration is performed in front of the Buddha.
 There are two ways of prostration: a full one and none-full one.